 Elma hopes the snowboarder or witnesses come forward.

-"I think he would feel very differently if this happened to his brother or his sister or his mother," said Elma.
+"I think he would feel very differently if this happened to his brother or his sister or his mother," Elma said.

 The snowboarder could face a misdemeanor for leaving the scene.

-Anyone with information is asked to contact the Summit County Sheriff's Office or Metro Denver Crime Stoppers.
-That number is 720-913-7867.
+Anyone with information is asked to contact the Summit County Sheriff's Office or Crime Stoppers at 720-913-7867.